linto-ai/linto-stt/nemo/README.md

 ## Websocket - Streaming

-Websocket server's mode deploy a streaming transcription service only.
-The default values of the API can be found in [```.envdefault```](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault) and can be used as a template for your own configuration file.
+In WebSocket mode, only the streaming transcription service is deployed.
+Default API values are defined in [.envdefault](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault), which can serve as a template for your own configuration.

 The SERVICE_MODE value in the .env should be set to ```websocket```.

 ### Usage

-The exchanges are structured as followed:
+The data exchange process follows these steps:
 1. Client send a json {"config": {"sample_rate":16000}}.
 2. Client send audio chunk (go to 3- ) or {"eof" : 1} (go to 5-).
 3. Server send either a partial result {"partial" : "this is a "} or a final result {"text": "this is a transcription"}.